strrife/falcon/packages/falcon-client/README.md

 The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

+### `falcon-client size`

+Runs an interactive zoomable treemap of output files to visualize their size.
+Report will be automatically open in default browser at `http://localhost:8888`.

 ## API contract

 Application needs to have the following files `index.js`, `razzle.config.js`, and optionally `falcon-client.config.js`.
 Each of them should be placed in application root directory.